sine-fdn/polytune/examples/sql-integration/README.md

 ## How to Deploy the Engine

+The following example shows how to deploy the MPC engine for two parties, based on the SQL integration example (but without showing how and where to deploy the databases).
+If you want to deploy the engine with more parties or a different Garble program, the same principles apply.

 Two Dockerfiles are provided as examples of how to run the MPC engine inside a docker container, `party0.Dockerfile` and `party1.Dockerfile`.
+They are identical except for the ports that they use, you could of course just use a single Dockerfile in case all of your parties listen on the same port.
 These Dockerfiles do not contain any DB configuration, it is up to you to either bundle a database into the docker container (similar to how databases are set up using Docker Compose for the tests, see `docker-compose.yml`) or to change the database URLs in the configuration files (`policy0.json` and `policy1.json`) so that DBs that are hosted somewhere else can be accessed.

 Assuming that the databases are hosted somewhere else, most of `party0.Dockerfile` (or `party1.Dockerfile`) can stay as it is.
 Let's take a look at the last three lines to see what you might want to change: